Paulownia tomentosa: Uses

 Paulownia tomentosa is cultivated as an ornamental tree in parks and gardens.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

 Because of its tolerance and flexibility, Paulownia functions ecologically as a pioneer plant.
 Its nitrogen-rich leaves provide good fodder and its roots prevent soil erosion.
 Eventually, Paulownia is succeeded by taller trees that shade it and in whose shade it cannot thrive.

 The characteristic large size of the young growth is exploited by gardeners: by pollarding the tree and ensuring there is vigorous new growth every year, massive leaves are produced (up to 60 cm across).
 These are popular in the modern style of gardening which uses large-foliaged and "architectural" plants.

 The soft, lightweight seeds were commonly used as a packing material by Chinese porcelain exporters in the 19th century, before the development of polystyrene packaging.
 Packing cases would often leak or burst open in transit and scatter the seeds along rail tracks.
 The magnitude of the numbers of seeds used for packaging, together with seeds deliberately planted for ornament, has allowed the species to be viewed as an invasive species in areas where the climate is suitable for its growth, notably Japan and the eastern United States.

-In Japan, where the tree's name of Princess Tree originates, its name stems from the practice of planting seeds of the tree when a couple has a daughter; it is said that by the time the daughter is in her older teens or at the peak of adulthood when she is ready to marry, the tree by this time has also grown to maturity, which is then felled and made into a tansu dresser as a wedding gift.
+In Japan, it is customary to plant seeds of the tree when a couple has a daughter; it is said that by the time the daughter is in her older teens or at the peak of adulthood when she is ready to marry, the tree by this time has also grown to maturity, which is then felled and made into a tansu dresser as a wedding gift.

+The timber is used in making instruments, as well.

-P. tomentosa has been suggested as a plant to use in carbon capture projects, as it is capable of C4 carbon fixation.
-P. tomentosa displays markedly efficient photosynthesis, has large leaves that readily absorb pollutants, and also has value in timber and aesthetics, adding to interest surrounding its use in carbon capture.
+P. tomentosa has been suggested as a plant to use in carbon capture projects.
+P. tomentosa has large leaves that readily absorb pollutants, and also has value in timber and aesthetics, adding to interest surrounding its use in carbon capture.

+Inaccurate citation practices have led to circulating claims that P. tomentosa performs C4 carbon fixation.
+However, this species does not fulfill the experimental criteria necessary to demonstrate C4 photosynthesis.

 Composition

 Some geranyl flavonoids can be found in P. tomentosa.
 Verbascoside can also be produced in hairy roots cultures of P. tomentosa.